pnnl/FragNet/README.md

 - dataset_name: dataset type
 - dataset_subset: dataset sub-type
-- use_molebert: whether to use the dataset splitting method to used by MoleBert model
+- use_molebert: whether to use the dataset splitting method used by MoleBert model

 ------